-We're fundraising to save the incredible Wedgwood Collection – a unique archive spanning 250 years of British history and art.
-Donate now!
+The incredible Wedgwood Collection, a unique archive spanning 250 years of British history and art, has been saved for future generations.

-Our appeal with the National Portrait Gallery to secure Van Dyck’s magnificent final self-portrait for the nation has been a huge success.
-The painting now hangs in the Gallery's permanent collection, and will be touring the UK.
+Van Dyck’s magnificent final self-portrait now hangs in the National Portrait Gallery's permanent collection, and will be touring the UK.

 Yinka Shonibare MBE's sculpture can now be enjoyed at its permanent home at the National Maritime Museum, Greenwich.

 We joined forces with the National Trust to buy Pieter Brueghel the Younger's The Procession to Calvary for Nostell Priory.

 This extraordinary discovery of over 52,000 silver and bronze coins now belongs to the Museum of Somerset.

 A massive £3.3m was raised to secure the largest archaeological Anglo-Saxon find ever unearthed for Birmingham and Stoke.